 - Demonstrate proficiency with a calculator, personal computer and Microsoft Office Applications efficiently at an above average level.

 - Ability to work in multi-task work environment, operating multiple computers with constant interruptions and distractions while maintaining and meeting strict deadlines for projects.

 - Demonstrate ability to read and understand electric system maps and one-lines

 - Demonstrates positive interpersonal and customer service skills to courteously deal with and to establish and maintain effective working relationships with co-workers, other District employees, outside vendors and the general public.

-- Attention to detail and strong organizational, analytical, and knowledge of basic arithmetic skills required.
+- Attention to detail and strong organizational, analytical, and knowledge of basic arithmetic and algebraic skills required.

 - Ability to take initiative and be self-motivated in order to make independent decisions using sound judgment.